maibennett/sta235/exampleSite/content/Project/_index.en.md

 One relevant item in this submission is also **originality**.
 Make sure you are not copying another project or using the same idea as another group.

 {{% notice grading %}}

-**Pertinence:** The question at hand tackles one of the areas covered in this class and it is presented in a clear way.
+**Pertinence:** The question at hand tackles one of the areas covered in this class and it is presented in a clear way.<br>
-**Relevance:** Proper motivatation of why this question is relevant/interesting.
+**Relevance:** Proper motivatation of why this question is relevant/interesting.<br>
-**Originallity:** The question is not a copy of another project already available and tackles an issue not addressed by another team in the class.
+**Originallity:** The question is not a copy of another project already available and tackles an issue not addressed by another team in the class.<br>
 **Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.

 {{% /notice %}}

 ### Preliminary report